Common Mistakes Car Accident Victims Make and How to Avoid Them

 Know Your Damages

 Be aware of your damage and calculate the damages.
-This may include your medical bills, lost wages, property damage, and more.
-This gives you a starting point to begin negotiations with the insurance company.
+This may include your medical bills, lost wages, property damage, etc. This gives you a starting point to begin negotiations with the insurance company.

 Generate a Counteroffer

 A personal injury lawyer can help you resist the first offer from the insurance company.
-Instead, your lawyer can issue a counteroffer that truly reflects the extent of your damages.
+Instead, your lawyer can issue a counteroffer reflecting your damages’ extent.

 Be Patient